 It is essential that the data provided to the board is up-to-date and reliable.
 The source of the information and the date it was generated should be clearly indicated and contributors briefed on the importance of delivering high-quality data.

-Tips From the Field: Avoid Director Data Overload
+Board Pack Features: Avoid Director Data Overload

 When we talk to directors and corporate secretariat teams about board pack features, the thing they typically have in common is size.
 Packs that run to 600 pages are not unusual, and the advent of digitisation—far from streamlining the amount of information directors receive— has removed physical size limitations.
 This means that directors are often deluged with documents.
 However, more is not always better.
 Too much data can be as bad as too little, preventing directors from getting to the crux of the matter.
 There should be a focus on quality, not quantity, when building a thorough board pack.